TheJoeCoder/gamemodesandmore/README.md

 # Gamemodes And More
 This Plugin is a bit like Essentials.
 It adds in a lot of commands.
 List down below.
-This is a plugin currently for 1.12.2.
+The plugin's latest version is 1.13.2.
 ##
 ##
 ##